 Dilution protection for other stockholders.
 Major Investors who are parties to the existing agreement and to the proposed agreement have protection from dilution.
 Major Investors are granted a right of first offer, as a form of protection from dilution.
 We have granted the Major Investors, so long as each of them, together with their affiliates, continues to hold at least 50% of the shares of Preferred Stock held by such investors as of July 17, 2017, prior to offering or selling any equity, and on a pre-stock split basis, the right of first offer to purchase shares of the new securities we may propose to sell after the date of that agreement.
 When we propose to undertake an issuance of new securities, such as the Series D Preferred Stock in this offering, we must give each Major Investor written notice describing the type of new security, the price and the general terms.
-Each Major Investor does not exercise their right of first refusal within the twenty-day period, we have 90 days to sell or enter into an agreement to sell that portion of new securities before the right resets.
+Each Major Investor will have 20 days after the notice is mailed or delivered to agree to purchase their pro rata share of the new securities.
+If a Major Investor does not exercise their right of first refusal within the twenty-day period, we have 90 days to sell or enter into an agreement to sell that portion of new securities before the right resets.
 Alternatively, we may request that each Major Investor waive their right of first offer.
 For this offering, we have received such a waiver from each Major Investor.
 The right of first offer in the agreement will end if we make an initial public offering.